 Of course, you wouldn’t just crave peanut butter specifically.

-However, I am a guy, and obviously I can’t get pregnant!
+However, I am a guy, and obviously, I can’t get pregnant!

-So … even I crave peanut butter too!
+So … I even crave peanut butter!

 Why am I craving peanuts?